The question behind the question in job interviews

-“What do you do for fun” [Calibrate this one depending on mood towards end of interview – you’re trying to make a real personal connection, which can make the difference between the interviewer supporting you later or not.
+“What do you do for fun?”
+[Calibrate this one depending on mood towards end of interview – you’re trying to make a real personal connection, which can make the difference between the interviewer supporting you later or not.
 You can ONLY get personal if you meet the minimum professional requirements for the job, not the other way around]

-You now have the most common interview questions, their subtext, and an idea of how to answer them properly.
+You now have the most common interview questions, their subtext, and a good idea of how to answer them properly.

 Congrats!
 You’re one step closer to landing your dream job.

 As always, tailor these to the role you’re applying for, the company and the person you’re speaking with.
 Adjust your answers based on your own professional experiences and what stage you’re in in your career track.
-Manager level positions and executive positions require different answers than individual contributors and usually involve higher level thinking, team management and handling tough situations.
-In general, individual contributor roles require demonstration of empathy, discipline and willingness to help the team.
+Manager level positions and executive positions require different answers than individual contributors and usually involve higher strategic thinking, team management and handling tough situations.
+In general, individual contributor roles require more demonstration of empathy, loyalty, stability, discipline and willingness to help the team.

 If you’re looking for interview training, need help preparing for an important upcoming interview, need help getting interviews, or need help advancing in your career, you can now setup a 1 on 1 call with me here while spots last.